JacobTutt/dual_autodiff_package/docs/source/RTDtext.rst

 ~~~~~~~~~~~~~~~~~~

 To use the package, simply import it into your Python scripts:
+This package includes two sub versions, a Python version and a Cython version.

 .. code:: python

-   import dual_autodiff
+   import dual_autodiff # For normal python package
-   import dual_autodiff_x # For Cython converted package when using Method 1
+   import dual_autodiff_x # For Cython package

 Optional package features